mhansen/jekyll-blog/_posts/2010-12-20-fish-sucks.markdown

 Metacharacters are highlighted blue, so you know they have an effect before they clobber your command.
 They're only highlighted when they're inside double quotes, not single quotes where they have no effect.
-I can never fucking remember which quotes do what, it's great to have this instant feedback!
+I can never remember which quotes do what, so it's great to have this instant feedback.

 <pre>
 mark@mt <font color='green'>~</font>> <font color='red'>echo</font> <font color='red'>"GET <font color='blue'>$</font>path" > request</font>